 The Info ID and Length fields are defined in 8.4.5.1 (General).

+The ANQP Query IDs field contains one or more 2-octet ANQP Query ID subfields.

-Each ANQP Query ID field value is an Info ID drawn from Table 8-257 (ANQP-element definitions).
+Each ANQP Query ID subfield value is an Info ID drawn from Table 8-257 (ANQP-element definitions).

-Including an Info ID in the Query List ANQP-element declares that the STA performing the ANQP query is
+Including an Info ID in the Query List ANQP-element declares that the STA performing the ANQP query request is

 requesting the ANQP-element corresponding to that Info ID be returned in the ANQP query response.
 The